 Perhaps no former Fighting Irish player has achieved greater success at the professional level than Riley.
 Less than a month after being named the 2001 NCAA Final Four Most Outstanding Player, Riley was taken with the fifth overall pick in the WNBA Draft by the Miami Sol, where she spent her first two pro seasons.
 When the Sol folded in 2003, she was the No. 1 overall pick in the WNBA dispersal draft by the Detroit Shock, quickly becoming a crowd favorite in the Motor City.

-With Riley in the starting lineup, Detroit rolled to the league title with a storybook "worst-to-first" finish in `03, and Riley herself was named the WNBA Finals MVP, becoming the only player in women's basketball history to earn Finals MVP honors at both the NCAA and WNBA levels.
-She also is one of only eight players in women's basketball lore to earn championships in NCAA, WNBA and Olympic competition.
+With Riley in the starting lineup, Detroit rolled to the league title with a storybook "worst-to-first" finish in `03, and Riley herself was named the WNBA Finals MVP, becoming one of just two players in women's basketball history to earn Finals MVP honors at both the NCAA and WNBA levels.
+She also is one of only nine players in women's basketball lore to earn championships in NCAA, WNBA and Olympic competition.
 Riley came back to earn a second WNBA title with Detroit in 2006, before being traded to the San Antonio Silver Stars in 2007.
 Once she arrived in the Alamo City, Riley helped the Silver Stars to five consecutive playoff appearances, including the franchise's first trip to the WNBA Finals in 2008.
 She returned to the WNBA Finals for a fourth time in 2013 with her third different squad, the Atlanta Dream before retiring a year later.